Ajacks13/Economic-Analysis-of-Hurricanes-related-to-Climate-Change/README.md

 # Economic-Analysis-of-Hurricanes-related-to-Climate-Change
-A beta code used to analyze the economic impact of hurricanes on the Northeast.
-The code uses recurrent neural networks primarily
+This code was a python code that makes use of different packages to implement machine learning to predict the economic impact of hurricanes on the Northeast.
+This code makes use of different packages to implement a recurrent neural network.
+This code is a beta build to prove proof of concept and needs to be further improved.
+It will run but the metric by which it is judged (root mean square error will be low and not passable for any real use i.e. <50%).
+Improvements will focus on improving the score through data collection, network improvement, and implementation of hyper-paremeters